The Morning Routine Ideas You Need

 Usually at some point between meditation and putz time, ideas for the day’s writing come to me.

-I’d love to hear your thoughts on this below, especially if you’re scatter-brained like myself.
+I’d love to hear your thoughts on this below.